ingo/ingo.github.io/_recipes/roast_peppers_in_oil.md

 ---
-title: Roast Peppers in Oil
 category: Sides
 description: A quick and delicious recipe for roast peppers in oil, perfect for using up a bounty of fresh peppers.
 It tastes best after a few days, and will keep at least a few weeks.
-image: img_2296.jpg
+image: roast_peppers_in_oil.jpg
 size: 1 cup
 time: 30 minutes
+title: Roast Peppers in Oil
 ---
 ### Ingredients

 * `2 lbs` peppers.
 Any kind will do, just watch the heat level depending on what you can tolerate